prajjwal1/prajjwal1.github.io/_pages/about.md

   - /about.html
 ---

 I am a senior year undergraduate computer science student genuinely interested in AI research.
 I am self-taught and perform research independently in Deep Learning.
 My research interests lie in the general area of deep learning, representation learning, including computer vision and language.
 I have worked in many domains; some of them include multi-modal systems, adaptive computation methods, language modeling, person reidentification, autonomous object detection for self-driving.
-I also have experience is pushing ML models to production.
-I am interested in obtaining research-oriented roles/positions.
 All of my projects are mostly open-sourced.
-I am an avid Pytorch user and contribute to it from time to time.
+I am an avid Pytorch user.
 Previously I have published at ICCV, ACL workshops.

-I deeply care about promoting AI research.
+I deeply care about promoting clairty AI research.
 I run a [blog](https://prajjwal1.github.io/blog) and a [Youtube channel](https://youtube.com/c/aijournal) in free time.

 # Recent News
+* 21 June 2020: Will serve as a volunteer for [ACL](https://acl2020.org/), Seattle 2020
-* 18 June 2020: Secured 19th spot at CVPR 2020 [VQA challenge](https://visualqa.org/roe)
+* 18 June 2020: Secured 18th spot at CVPR 2020 [VQA challenge](https://visualqa.org/roe)
+* 17 June 2020: Will serve as a volunteer for [ICML](https://icml.cc/Conferences/2020), Vienna 2020
 * 18 May 2020: My paper on Adaptive Transformers is available on [arxiv](https://arxiv.org/abs/2005.07486)
 * 17 Apr 2020: 1 Paper accepted at ACL SRW 2020
 * 9 Apr 2020: I'll be a volunteer for ICLR 2020